-The PT40 unit has one predefined administrative user account (username/password: admn/admn), and supports a maximum of 112 defined user accounts.
+The PT45 unit has one predefined administrative user account (username/password: admn/admn), and supports a maximum of 112 defined user accounts.

-NOTE: For security, Server Technology recommends removal of the predefined administrative user account after a new account with administrative rights has been created.
+NOTE: For security, Server Technology recommends first creating a new administrative user account with administrative rights before removing the default account admn.

-Only an administrative-level user may perform operations such as creating/removing user accounts and command privileges, changing passwords and displaying user information.
-An administrator may also view the status of all sensors and power inputs.
+Only an administrative-level user can perform operations such as creating/removing user accounts and command privileges, changing passwords, and displaying user information.
+An administrator can also view the status of all sensors and power inputs.

-Usernames may contain from 1-16 characters and are not case sensitive; spaces are not allowed.
-Passwords may contain up to 16 characters, and are case sensitive.
+Usernames can contain from 1-16 characters and are not case sensitive; spaces are not allowed.
+Passwords can contain up to 16 characters, and are case sensitive.